There is a local version available of this page. Change to the local version?

 5. Analysis & Reporting

 Software is a key point for data manipulation and for presenting the results.
-HORIBA provides fully automated ease-of-use particle analysis software called ParticleFinder.
+HORIBA provides fully automated ease-of-use particle analysis software called ParticleFinder, combined with IDFinder, a particle identification software.

 Back to top.